Ada-Developers-Academy/core-unit-2/deployment/deploying-to-heroku.md

 ![Screenshot of the terminal after running the command "heroku create hello-books-api"](../assets/deployment/deployment_heroku-cli-create.png)

+Note that the app name must be unique across all Heroku apps, not just our own apps.
+As a result, the name `hello-books-api` is already taken, as it was used in this walk-through!
+We will need to come up with our own name that has a unique touch, or we can simply use the nameless option to generate a unique name automatically.

 ### Our New Heroku App

 We have officially created a Heroku app that is accessible online!
 We can follow the link from the `heroku create` output.